-6. The program director and clinic manager will regularly audit the student's patient list (Chart Review) that includes patient assignments/progress/completion status.
-The review will also be used as the final disposition document for all patient treatments at the completion of the program and will serve as a means to clear the student for graduation/certification.
+6. The Program Director and clinic manager will regularly audit the resident's patient list (Chart Review) that includes patient assignments/progress/completion status.
+The review will also be used as the final disposition document for all patient treatments at the completion of the program and will serve as a means to clear the resident for graduation/certification.